-138. In the early part of 1998, crude oil prices fell to a nine-year low at \$13.28 a barrel.
+148. In early 1998, crude oil prices fell to a nine-year low at \$13.28 a barrel.
 Falling crude oil prices were due in part to technological advances that made locating reservoirs and extraction cheaper.
-What impact will these lower crude oil prices have on the price of gasoline?
+What impact do such lower crude oil prices have on the price of gasoline?

-Since crude oil is an input to producing gasoline, lower crude prices will reduce the cost of producing gasoline.
+Answer: Since crude oil is an input to producing gasoline, lower crude prices reduce the cost of producing gasoline.
 Gasoline producers will now be willing to produce more gas at any given price.
 That is, the supply curve will shift to the right.
-The equilibrium price and quantity combination moves from point A to point B in Figure 2-3: The equilibrium price of gasoline falls, while the equilibrium quantity rises.
+The equilibrium price and quantity combination moves from point A to point B in the figure below: The equilibrium price of gasoline falls, while the equilibrium quantity rises.